onefoursix/streamsets-sch3.x-sdk-examples/README.md

 This script detects if a Job has missed its scheduled execution, and if so, it sends a notification email.

-The script can be run using cron at the appropriate interval
+The script can be run using cron at the appropriate interval.

+The script assumes Control Hub is reachable; the script could be modified to send an email if Control Hub is not reachable.

+The script also assumes the use of start-tls to connect to the SMTP Server.

 Prerequisites: